Advanced Vite Plugin Configuration

 Debugging & Diagnostics

-• Verify source map integrity using vite build --sourcemap and inspect the browser DevTools Sources panel.
+• Verify source-map integrity with vite build --sourcemap and the DevTools Sources panel.

-• Check dist/assets/ for orphaned or duplicated files, which indicate emitFile misconfiguration or race conditions in closeBundle.
+• Check dist/assets/ for orphaned or duplicated files, which indicate emitFile misconfiguration.

-• Run vite --debug transform to trace asset pipeline execution order, cache hit ratios, and transformation latency.
+• Run vite --debug transform to trace asset pipeline order, cache hit ratios, and transform latency.

-Performance Impact: Cache-aware asset transforms prevent redundant image/font processing, saving 200–400ms per build cycle in projects with 100+ custom assets.
-Proper getCombinedSourcemap() chaining reduces debugging overhead by preserving original file references, while closeBundle emission guarantees deterministic manifest generation without triggering incremental rebuild loops.
+Performance Impact: Cache-aware transforms avoid redundant image/font work, saving 200–400ms per build in projects with 100+ custom assets. getCombinedSourcemap() chaining preserves original references, and generateBundle emission guarantees deterministic manifests without incremental-rebuild loops.

 In-Depth Guides